The ultimate guide to AI agents for business growth

 At the same time, more complex cases are routed to the right employees with all relevant context, ensuring faster and more efficient resolutions.

-Thus, the AI agent goes far beyond classic automation by not only following set rules but actively understanding linguistic context, prioritizing tasks, and making real-time decisions.
+This is where AI agents go far beyond traditional automation by not only following set rules but actively understanding linguistic context, prioritizing tasks, and making real-time decisions.

 Practical examples include: